 Discussion handouts will be made available on the class website in advance of discussion, and we will assume that students have familiarized themselves with the material of the section.
 It would be helpful to start working on the problems before going to section.

 If you cannot make the section, go through the handout and try working on the problems yourself.
 If you get stuck, check with your peers or with the GSI during OH.
-We will not post solutions to the discussion problems.

 Policies